Citigroup (C) Stock Drops Despite Market Gains: Important Facts to Note

-The investment community will be closely monitoring the performance of Citigroup in its forthcoming earnings report.
-The company is scheduled to release its earnings on October 14, 2025.
-The company is forecasted to report an EPS of $1.9, showcasing a 25.83% upward movement from the corresponding quarter of the prior year.
-In the meantime, our current consensus estimate forecasts the revenue to be $20.98 billion, indicating a 3.26% growth compared to the corresponding quarter of the prior year.
+The investment community will be paying close attention to the earnings performance of Citigroup in its upcoming release.
+The company is slated to reveal its earnings on October 14, 2025.
+In that report, analysts expect Citigroup to post earnings of $1.87 per share.
+This would mark year-over-year growth of 23.84%.
+In the meantime, our current consensus estimate forecasts the revenue to be $21.01 billion, indicating a 3.4% growth compared to the corresponding quarter of the prior year.

-For the full year, the Zacks Consensus Estimates are projecting earnings of $7.61 per share and revenue of $84.88 billion, which would represent changes of +27.9% and +4.61%, respectively, from the prior year.
+For the full year, the Zacks Consensus Estimates project earnings of $7.59 per share and a revenue of $84.74 billion, demonstrating changes of +27.56% and +4.44%, respectively, from the preceding year.

 Investors should also take note of any recent adjustments to analyst estimates for Citigroup.
-These revisions help to show the ever-changing nature of near-term business trends.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the business outlook.

-The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.59% higher within the past month.
-Currently, Citigroup is carrying a Zacks Rank of #2 (Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.21% higher within the past month.
+Citigroup currently has a Zacks Rank of #3 (Hold).

-Looking at its valuation, Citigroup is holding a Forward P/E ratio of 12.96.
-This denotes a discount relative to the industry average Forward P/E of 16.61.
+In terms of valuation, Citigroup is currently trading at a Forward P/E ratio of 12.89.
+Its industry sports an average Forward P/E of 16.79, so one might conclude that Citigroup is trading at a discount comparatively.

 The Financial - Investment Bank industry is part of the Finance sector.
-This industry, currently bearing a Zacks Industry Rank of 25, finds itself in the top 11% echelons of all 250+ industries.
+At present, this industry carries a Zacks Industry Rank of 28, placing it within the top 12% of over 250 industries.

 Research Chief Names "Single Best Pick to Double"